alon-redis/cpsTestCpp/README.md

 ## Output
 The program will continuously output:
 - Number of connections established in the last second
-- Average connections per second since the start of the test

 Press Ctrl+C to stop the test and exit the program.